neglectedvalue/sbt-antlr4/README.md

 # sbt-antlr4

-This plugin provides an ability to run antlr4 when compiling in sbt 0.13.
+This plugin provides an ability to run antlr4 when compiling in sbt 0.12.

 ## How to use

 Put your .g4 files in `src/main/antlr4` directory and make `project/sbt-antlr4.sbt` file with the following contents:

-    resolvers += "simplytyped.com" at "http://simplytyped.com/repo/releases"
+    resolvers += "neglectedvalue.github.com" at "http://neglectedvalue.github.io/mvn/releases"

-    addSbtPlugin("com.simplytyped" % "sbt-antlr4" % "0.7.1")
+    addSbtPlugin("com.github.neglectedvalue" % "sbt-antlr4" % "0.7.1")

 And, add `antlr4Settings` to your `build.sbt` file.